 Prioritizing wellness acts can start at home, however, UofL Health offers plenty of resources available to employees that can help you with wellness.

-You can find more information about Wellness Journey on our intranets:
+You can find more information about Wellness Journey on our employee intranet.

 January is also the best time to start scheduling annual exams to ensure that your health is still being maintained.
 If you need a provider, be sure to use one of our hundreds of UofL Physicians providers.

-For more information about wellness resources at UofL Health, click here.
+For more information about wellness resources at UofL Health, visit our Employee Benefits page on the employee intranet.